panosoft/slate-test-entities/readme.md

 #### asCmds

-Takes a list of Process to Cmd functions and passes them sequentially and iteratively the CommandProcessor Model to produce a List of Cmds and a final CommandProcessor Model.
+Takes a list of CommandToCmdFunctions and passes them sequentially and iteratively the CommandProcessor Model to produce a List of Cmds and a final CommandProcessor Model.

 ```elm
 asCmds : CommandProcessor.Model msg -> List (ProcessToCmdFunction msg) -> ( CommandProcessor.Model msg, List ( CommandId, Cmd msg ) )